Rutabaga (cabbage turnips) are winter season root vegetables in the cruciferae family. Their sweet, peppery flavor is reminiscences of sweet radishes.

-Unlike turnips which often sold with top greens, rutabaga always found their top trimmed.
-Select firm, round, medium sized roots.
-Avoid those featuring cracks, split, soft, bruised tubers.
-Also, pass up large, overmatured roots since they carry excess fiber content, and therefore, woody and unappetizing.
+Select firm, round, medium-sized roots.
+Avoid those featuring cracks, split, soft, and bruised tubers.
+Also, ignore large, overmatured roots, since they carry excess fiber content, and therefore, woody and unappetizing.

 Rutabaga exhibits a very good shelf life.
-They can be stored in piles at 35 degrees F for up to 6 months.
-At home, they can be stored in a vegetable box for up to 10 days, and inside the fridge for 3 weeks, unwashed, in a plastic bag.
+They can be stacked at 35 degrees F for up to 6 months.
+At home, they can be stored in a vegetable box for up to 10 days and inside the fridge for 3 weeks unwashed in a plastic bag.

 They feature delicate sweetness with a hint of both cabbage and turnip flavors.
 Young roots are especially tender and pleasant to taste.
 Boiling deepens their color during cooking.

 They can be steamed, boiled or baked, and are particularly good in soups and stews.